 5. Trial.
 Although most cases are resolved beforehand, if your case goes to trial you can decide whether you want a trail by jury, where a jury decides your case, or a bench trial, where a judge will decide your case.

-If you have been arrested and accused of theft, it’s imperative that you contact a criminal defense attorney such as Sevens Legal, APC.
-Contact Sevens Legal, APC, today for a free consultation.
+If you have been arrested and accused of theft, it’s imperative that you contact a criminal defense attorney such as Sevens Legal Criminal Lawyers.
+Contact Sevens Legal Criminal Lawyers, today for a free consultation.

 Criminal Defense Attorneys